Skip to content

 Run the agfood.ie parcel check yourself.
 Confirm your eligible area matches your records.
 If anything has changed on your holding since last year — parcels sold, rented, changed use — flag it with your Teagasc advisor before the deadline, not after.

-The BISS deadline is typically late May.
+The BISS deadline is typically mid-May — it was 15 May in 2026.
 Starting in mid-April gives you time to fix problems.
 Starting the week before the deadline doesn't.

 This guide is a starting point.
 BISS eligibility and scheme rules change annually.
 Always verify your application details with your Teagasc advisor or the Department of Agriculture before submitting.
 Errors can affect your payment.
 Find your local Teagasc office → · Official BISS guidance →